 Q: I have intersecting identities including Black ethnicity, can I still apply?

-A: As long as you and all your project members identify as a Black youth, you can apply.
+A: As long as the applicant identifies as a Black youth, you can apply.

 Q: Can the grant funding be used for personal expenses or travel?